}

 The marked expansion of the C&S database in 2023 is the result of three factors.

 First, we have expanded the scope of the database beyond disclosure requirements to include the broader suite of corporate sustainability policy initiatives and resources.
-We now include instruments issued by international organizations (such as the GRI or the UN) as well as regional organizations (such as the European Union or the Association of Southeast Asian Nations).
+We now include policies issued by international organizations (such as the GRI or the UN) as well as regional organizations (such as the European Union or the Association of Southeast Asian Nations).

 If you would like to inform us of significant and/or new sustainability reporting or disclosure provisions that are currently missing from the Carrots & Sticks database, please do so using the form here.